euler-xyz/ethereum-vault-connector/README.md

 The Ethereum Vault Connector (EVC) is a foundational layer designed to facilitate the core functionality required for a lending market.
 It serves as a base building block for various protocols, providing a robust and flexible framework for developers to build upon.
 The EVC primarily mediates between vaults, contracts that implement the [ERC-4626](https://ethereum.org/en/developers/docs/standards/tokens/erc-4626/) interface and contain additional logic for interfacing with other vaults.
 The EVC not only provides a common base ecosystem but also reduces complexity in the core lending/borrowing contracts, allowing them to focus on their differentiating factors.

-For more information refer to the [WHITEPAPER](https://github.com/euler-xyz/ethereum-vault-connector/tree/master/docs/whitepaper.md) and the [SPECS](https://github.com/euler-xyz/ethereum-vault-connector/tree/master/docs/specs.md).
+For more information, visit the EVC [website](https://evc.wtf/) or refer to the [whitepaper](https://github.com/euler-xyz/ethereum-vault-connector/tree/master/docs/whitepaper.md) and the [specs](https://github.com/euler-xyz/ethereum-vault-connector/tree/master/docs/specs.md).

 ---